Diving into Kronecker Adapters: Component Design Matters: Experimental Details

-We fine-tune all linear layers except the language head for T5-Base and LLaMA-2-7B.
+We fine-tune all linear layers except for the language head for T5-Base, LLaMA-2-7B, Qwen-3-0.6B and Qwen-3-8B.
 For LLaMA-3.1-8B, we fine-tune all linear layers in the attention modules.
+For CLIP-ViT-B/16, we fine-tune all linear layers in the visual backbone.
 Other hyperparameters for the experiments are summarized in Table~\ref{tab:hyper}.